18Dominik/architecture/README.md

 https://martinfowler.com/articles/dipInTheWild.html#YouMeanDependencyInversionRight
 - DI is about how one object acquires a dependency.
 When a dependency is provided externally, then the system is using DI.
 - IoC is about who initiates the call.
 If the container/system/library calls back into code that you provided it, is it IoC.
+- DI is about wiring, IoC is about direction, and DIP is about shape

 ![image](https://github.com/18Dominik/architecture/assets/35842490/364dfb0a-3207-4acb-9da0-e24d176b107e)